Automated Evolution of Feature Logging Statement Levels Using Git Histories and Degree of Interest: Approach

 \paragraph{Transformation Distance}

 Because logging is pervasive, our approach may suggest widespread modifications.
-As such, \cref{itm:threshold}---also from developer feedback---curtails the degree of level transformations using a threshold, which is a setting in our tool.
+As such, \hyperref[itm:threshold]{\textbf{TDIST}}---also from developer feedback---curtails the degree of level transformations using a threshold, which is a setting in our tool.
 Finally, all mismatches that pass the enabled heuristics are transformed via AST node replacements (step 9).